shivanip1512/test/yukon-client/common/dev/scripts/pointAnalysis/README.txt

 PURPOSE: This script outputs 3 files based on the 2 input XMLs, particularly about the RFN devices' point mappings.
          SEE PAO_VS_RFN for more details.
-         IT ALSO has the ability to compare different versions of the same file, but that was disable for the last run (see the flags at the top of the script).
+         IT ALSO has the ability to compare different versions of the same file, BUT THAT WAS DISABLED for the last run (see the flags at the top of the script) because of rfn file structural changes.

 PAO_VS_RFN: the paoVSrfnAnalysis.txt file contains a similar format to the other output files in that it shows a list of all points along with which models have those points.
             ADDITIONALLY this file has a key at the top describing what else is compared: